ServerMonkey/inventorymaker/README.md

 ommit pass and let Ansible handle passwords like this instead:
 ```"{{ lookup('passwordstore', 'ansible/myusername', errors='strict')}}"```
 Be aware that when you have hundrets of passwords this will significantly slow
 down your plays.
-Or use vaults.
+Or use Ansible vaults.

 ## EXAMPLE USAGE